 Velvet Ashes is “an online community to encourage and breathe hope into the lives of women serving overseas.”
 They provide weekly prompts, and welcome original submissions (600-900 words) from women living and serving overseas.

-Thriving Family is published by Focus on the Family, and “helps families thrive in Christ, offering reliable and time-tested solutions, practical advice and sensible marriage and parenting guidance…The primary audience for Thriving Family is married parents with children (ages 0–18) at home.
+Focus on the Family “helps families thrive in Christ, offering reliable and time-tested solutions, practical advice and sensible marriage and parenting guidance…The primary audience for Thriving Family is married parents with children (ages 0–18) at home.
 We also have content for blended families, adoptive and special-needs families.”
 Specific calls for Thriving Family and other Focus on the Family publications can be found here.
 (PAID)

 Start Marriage Right is a site dedicated to helping couples thrive in marriage after their wedding day.
 They offer “biblical insight on relationships, faith, sex, money, family, and other issues that all couples face as you prepare for marriage.”
 Interested writers can apply to become a regular contributor.